 Since publication of the 2016 Final EIS, NMFS finalized its Technical Guidance for Assessing the Effects of Anthropogenic Sound on Marine Mammal Hearing-Underwater Acoustic Thresholds for Onset of Permanent and Temporary Threshold Shifts (NMFS, 2016a).
-The analysis in this SEIS follows the new guidance from NMFS as appropriate.
+NMFS later issued an update to this new technical guidance in April 2018 (NMFS, 2018).
+The analysis in this SEIS follows the updated guidance from NMFS as appropriate.

-As explained in Chapter 3, not all resource areas analyzed in the 2016 Final EIS have been evaluated in this SEIS; only those sections affected by the project design changes or the new regulatory guidance, or that had incomplete consultations in the 2016 Final EIS have been addressed.
+As explained in Chapter 3, not all resource areas analyzed in the 2016 Final EIS have been evaluated in this SEIS; only those sections affected by the project design changes or the updated regulatory guidance, or that had incomplete consultations in the 2016 Final EIS have been addressed.
 Accordingly, the environmental resource areas that are carried forward for further analysis in this SEIS include: marine water resources; marine vegetation and invertebrates; fish; marine mammals; marine birds; geology, soils, and water resources; and Native American traditional resources and tribal treaty rights.
-Throughout this SEIS, some project details and other information representing key changes since the 2016 Final EIS are shown as "strike-outs" with blue replacement text to illustrate exactly how the information changed and to enable direct comparison between the Final EIS and the SEIS.
+Throughout this SEIS, some project details and other information representing key changes since the 2016 Final EIS are shown as "strike-outs" with blue replacement text to illustrate exactly how the information changed and to enable direct comparison between the 2016 Final EIS and the SEIS.